1. Overview - Click here for general info

 • Visit Kumamoto Castle, one of the most beautiful feudal castles in Japan (“Last Samurai” movie was based on events at this castle.)

-• Visit Mt.
-Aso volcano, world's largest active caldera, with a magnificent view.
+• Visit active Mt.
+Aso volcano, world's largest caldera, with a magnificent view.
 It is sometimes closed due to eruptions, gas emissions, fog etc.

 • Stay at a traditional 150 year old Japanese Inn.
-Relax in one of their many outdoor hot springs baths (ONSEN) in fresh mountain air.
+Relax in one of their many outdoor hot springs baths (Onsen) in fresh mountain air.
 In Japan people bathe naked with the same sex at hot springs.
 If you wish you may experience mixed bathing.
 All bathing is optional.

 • Delicious organic lunch at an exclusive 230 year old private country house.